amanayak/Discord-Clone/README.md

 - **Tailwind CSS**: A utility-first CSS framework used for styling components with a focus on simplicity and flexibility.

-# DiscordClone
-- Open in your terminal, provide 'npm run start' command to run.

 ## Setup